yunojuno/django-side-effects/README.rst

 3. (TODO) Async processing of receiver functions

-It may well be that this project merges back in to the signals pattern in due course - at the moment we still experimenting.
+It may well be that this project merges back in to the signals pattern in due course - at the moment we are still experimenting.

 Installation